 If you love these crackers, you will also love these crispy Gluten Free Cheese Straws!

-Regular store-bought Cheez Its are not gluten free, which is why I am so excited about this new recipe for gluten-free Cheez Its!
+Regular store-bought Cheez Its are not gluten free, which is why I am so excited about this new recipe for gluten free Cheez Its!

-Most shredded cheese is gluten free, but it is very important always to read the labels to verify the shredded cheese you buy is gluten free.
+Most shredded cheese is gluten free, but it is very important to always read the labels to verify the shredded cheese you buy is gluten free.

-I store the crackers in an airtight container.
+I store the crackers in an air-tight container.

 These crackers should last for up to 3 days.
 These crackers do not have preservatives like regular store-bought mass-produced crackers, so they will not keep fresh as long.